azurepocmain/fabricpocmain.github.io/articles/fabric-chargeback-metric-extraction.md

 **Steps: Fabric Chargeback Metrics Extraction**

 # *Step1:*
-Firstly, download the Fabric Chargeback Reporting App by navigating to AppSource > Microsoft Fabric Capacity Metrics and selecting "Get it now".
+Firstly, download the Fabric Chargeback Reporting App by navigating to AppSource > Microsoft Fabric Chargeback Reporting and selecting "Get it now".

 # *Step2:*
 Ensure that a Fabric Data Warehouse has been established, as it will serve as the repository for the initial data load and subsequent delta updates.